-Members can execute Reinforce transactions and Disaster confirms on behalf of the Alliance.
+Members can execute Reinforce transactions and Blast confirms on behalf of the Alliance.
 It doesn't require multiple signatures, so you need to trust the Members of an Alliance not to waste funds Reinforcing the wrong tokens.
 But it also means actions can be taken in a timely way, at a speed compatible with the Doomsday game.

-Settlements can't be Abandoned or taken out of the Alliance by Alliance members.
+Stations can't be Abandoned or taken out of the Alliance by Alliance members.
 Only the final winning token can be Abandoned.

 All Members can set an acquisition price, which is how much they would be willing to sell the Alliance for.
 Anyone can buy out the Alliance at any time by paying the acquisition highest acquisition price set by any member.
 They immediately gain the ability to withdraw all the tokens from the Alliance.